ajdillhoff/personal-site/content/notes/master_theorem.md

 </div>
 <!--endtoc-->

+The lecture slides for these notes are available [here.](/teaching/cse5311/lectures/master_theorem.pdf)

 In the study of [Divide and Conquer Algorithms]({{< relref "divide_and_conquer_algorithms.md" >}}), a recurrence tree can be used to determine the runtime complexity.
 These notes focus on the **master theorem**, a blueprint for solving any recurrence of the form

 \\[